Qeolvdxu/ride_the_commandline/README.md

          This puzzle consists of... nothing!
 You will use your basic command line skills to create, move, delete, and copy files.
 The basics are all you need to solve this puzzle.

-    * use 'git clone https://github.com/Qeolvdxu/ride_the_commandline' to get a copy of this repo
+    * Use 'git clone https://github.com/Qeolvdxu/ride_the_commandline' to get a copy of this repo
-    * create a directory called step-by-step
+    * Create a directory called step-by-step
-    * move into the new directory
+    * Move into the new directory
-    * use the '>' command to store the output of 'ls ..' into a file
+    * Use the '>' command to store the output of 'ls ..' into a file
     * TIP :  '..' is the parent directory while '.' is the current directory
-    * copy this files contents into a new file with a different name
+    * Copy this files contents into a new file with a different name
-    * remove the old copy
+    * Remove the old copy
-    * move the remianing dile into the parent directory
+    * Move the remianing file into the parent directory

-    Useful commands that may help you out: ls, cd, mv, cp, >, rm, mkdir, man, whatis,
+    Useful commands that may help you out: ls, cd, mv, cp, >, rm, mkdir, man, whatis

 ## 1. Minotaur